 LDL and HDL are both terms that go hand-in-hand when talking about cholesterol.
 Both are lipoproteins – that’s compounds made of fat and protein – that transport cholesterol around the body.
 Your HDL and LDL levels make up your lipid profile which in turn paints a picture of your overall health.
 But what do they each mean?

-- LDL stands for low-density lipoprotein and it refers to ‘bad’ cholesterol as it deposits it in the arteries.
+- LDL stands for low-density lipoprotein and it refers to cholesterol that builds up plaque on the walls of your arteries.

-Too much LDL can cause hardening of the arteries, as plaque builds up on the walls of your arteries.
-That can narrow your blood vessels and therefore make it harder for your body to pump oxygen-rich blood throughout your body.
-It can lead to blood clots which may block blood-flow and cause a heart attack or stroke.
+- This can narrow your blood vessels and therefore make it harder for your body to pump oxygen-rich blood throughout your body.

 Making sense of the measurements

 When you get your cholesterol levels checked, you’ll see both HDL and LDL measurements, but also total cholesterol.
-Total cholesterol should ideally be lower than 200 mg/dL.
-Anything between 200-239 mg/dL is borderline and above 240 mg/dL is high.
+The NHS advises lowering overall cholesterol and keeping your LDL numbers low and HDL high in order to protect against cardiovascular disease.

 5 ways to take control of your cholesterol levels